Unleash/unleash-client-java/README.md

 >  **Migrating to v10**
 >
-> A number of APIs have changed in the SDK, please see the full [migration guide](../v10_MIGRATION_GUIDE) for details.
+> If you're using `MoreOperations`, custom or fallback strategies, subscribers or bootstrapping, please see the full [migration guide](../v10_MIGRATION_GUIDE) for details.
 If you use GraalVM or Quarkus, please hold off on upgrading to v10, support is planned but not implemented.

 ## Getting started